 The City of Champaign is not alone as far as a Stormwater Utility Fee goes.
 Several Illinois communities have instituted a Stormwater Utility Fee including Aurora, Bloomington, Downers Grove, Highland Park, Moline, Morton, Normal, Rock Island, Rolling Meadows, and Urbana.

-What is the Stormwater Utility Fee Expenditure, Revenue, and Billing Plan?
+Stormwater Utility Fee Expenditure, Revenue, and Billing Plan

 The best sources for information on the City of Champaign’s stormwater utility fee evaluation/consideration are the Reports to Council that staff prepared for the three Study Sessions that have been held on the fee.
 Links to these reports are listed below: